shaminaj-disha/find-cities-from-map-game/README.md

 * The players will see a map.
 The initial location is set in Europe.

 * The players have to find the mentioned country.
-The initial score is set to 1500 points which will decrease by the the exact value of the distance in kilometers from the nearest city on mouse click.
+The initial score is set to 1500 points which will be decreased by the the exact value of the distance in kilometers from the nearest city on mouse click.

 * When the distance is within 50km, it will be a successful find, the city name and the highest Score will be updated.

-* For every click, if there is a distance, it will be reduced from the initial point.
+* For every click, if there is a distance, it will be deducted from the initial points.

 * The game will terminate when initial points value gets to zero.